How Continuous Monitoring Maximized the Value of Biogas for Roeslein Alternative Energy

 Prior to this pilot, operators were spending significant amounts of time conducting manual visual inspections of each lagoon cover.
 Qube’s dashboard allowed for leak alarm notifications to be automatically sent once a trigger threshold was met.
 This simultaneously improved response time to identify and repair leaks and reduced the time spent on manual surveys.
 These alarm notifications also contain the calculated geo-location of the leak, saving additional time for personnel sent to investigate and repair.
 An additional benefit to this localization is the discovery of leaks from the “usual suspects” of tears in the cover.
 Qube devices have been instrumental in finding leaks from seals around the edge of the cover, piping, and other unexpected sources.

-Figure 3: Qube dashboard showing suspected leak locations and wind roses for the selected time period
+Figure 3: Qube dashboard showing suspected leak locations for the selected time period

 Results